Special Report - Cyber thieves exploit banks' faith in SWIFT transfer network

 “This image of the SWIFT network and the surrounding ecosystem being secure and impenetrable has encouraged complacency,” he said.

-(Additional reporting by Jim Finkle in Boston and Alexandra Valencia in Quito)
+(Additional reporting by Jim Finkle in Boston and Alexandra Valencia in Quito; Editing by David Greising and Brian Thevenot)